Flore-Mueth/ADA_P3-jekyll/index.md

     </div>
 </div>

-The difference in diversity scores between nominated and non-nominated films appears significant, with a test statistic of 2, indicating that films with more diverse casts are more likely to be nominated.
+The difference in diversity scores between nominated and non-nominated films appears significant, with a p-value of 0.042 (<0.05), indicating that films with more diverse casts are more nominated.
 However, consistent with our earlier findings, the correlation coefficient is nearly zero, suggesting that there is no strong or systematic relationship between diversity scores and nominations overall.
-This aligns with the pattern we've observed: while diversity may have an influence in certain cases, it does not establish a clear or consistent trend.
+This aligns with the pattern we've observed: while diversity may have an influence in certain cases, it does not establish a clear or consistent trend.<br>
+Most of our results appear significant but with small relations.
+That is very typical from analysis with large dataset: even small effect can become significant.
 {: .text-justify}

 ## Conclusion